 Person means a natural person, firm, partnership, joint venture, association, social club, fraternal organization, public or private corporation whether organized for profit or not, company, estate, trust, receiver, syndicate, limited liability company, other business entity, and any government and its political subdivisions

-3.11.
 Reservation means all those lands encompassed by the exterior boundaries of the Manistee Reserve, reserved in Article Second of the Treaty of March 28, 1836 (7 Stat.
 491) and Townships 17 and 19 North, Range 16 West, as reserved in Article First, paragraph Sixth of the Treaty of Detroit of July 31, 1855, and all lands now or in the future held in trust by the United States for the benefit of the Tribe.

-3.12.
-Resident Tribal Member means an individual who is an enrolled member of the Tribe whose principle place of residence is located within the Reservation or within the agreement area.
+Resident Tribal Member means an individual who is an enrolled member of the Tribe whose principle place of residence is located within the Agreement Area and registered with the Tax Department.

-3.13.
+Room means any room or rooms of any kind in any part or portion of a hotel or lodging house let out for use or possession for lodging purposes.

+Sale at Retail means sale at retail as defined in the State General Sales Tax Act of 1965, Michigan Compiled Laws Section 205.51 et seq., as amended.

 Seller means a person operating a hotel, lodging facilities, bar, restaurant, shop or other retail establishment selling or furnishing goods or services to any final consumer, including any gaming enterprise.

-3.14.
+Service means all activities engaged in for other persons for a fee, retainer, commission, or other monetary charge, which activities involve predominantly the performance of a service as distinguished from selling property.
+In determining what a service is, the intended use, principal objective, or ultimate objective of the contracting parties shall not be controlling.
+For purposes of Article VIII of this Ordinance, services rendered by an employee for his employer are not taxable.

 State means the State of Michigan.

-3.15.
-Tax Agreement means the Tax Agreement Between the Little River Band of Ottawa Indians and the State of Michigan, dated December 20, 2002, as ratified by Tribal Council Resolution #03-0205-33, as the same may be amended from time to time.
+Tax Agreement means the Tax Agreement between the Little River Band of Ottawa Indians and the State of Michigan, dated December 20, 2002, as ratified by Tribal Council Resolution #03-0205-33, as amended.

-3.16.
-Tax Department means the division of the Tribe’s Accounting Department charged with the implementation and administration of this ordinance.
+Tax Department means the Department established under Resolution #06-0510-342 to provide tax services for the Tribal organization and the membership pursuant to the Tax Agreement, including but not limited to,the implementation and administration of this Ordinance.

-3.17.
-Tax Year means the calendar year, or the fiscal year ending during which such calendar year, upon the basis of which a tax subject to this ordinance is computed.
+Tax Year means the calendar year, or the fiscal year ending during which such calendar year, upon the basis of which a tax subject to this Ordinance is computed.

-3.18.
-Taxpayer means the person liable for a tax under this ordinance, including a retailer acting as a collection agent.
+Taxpayer means the person liable for a tax under this Ordinance, including a retailer acting as a collection agent.

-3.19.
 Tribe means the Little River Band of Ottawa Indians.
-The term Tribe includes all divisions or subdivisions of the Tribal government and business enterprises, including chartered entities, that are wholly owned by the Tribe.
+The term Tribe includes all divisions or subdivisions of the Tribal government and business enterprises, including chartered entities that are wholly owned by the Tribe.

-3.20.
 Tribal Court means the Commercial Division of the Tribal Court.

-3.21.
-Tribal and Trust Lands means all fee lands owned by the Tribe and lands held in trust by the federal government for the benefit of the Tribe, which are designated as Tribal and trust lands in Appendix A (K-1 through K-5) of the Tax Agreement, as the same may be amended from time to time.
+Tribal and Trust Lands means all fee lands owned by the Tribe and lands held in trust by the federal government for the benefit of the Tribe, which are designated as Tribal and trust lands in Appendix A (K-1 through K-5) of the Tax Agreement, as amended.

-3.22.
 Ogema means the duly elected chief executive officer of the Tribe.

-3.23.
 Tribal Member means an individual who is an enrolled member of the Tribe.

 Article IV.
-Lodging and Occupancy Tax
+Lodging and Occupancy Tax.